 Side Glide Against Wall

-- The McKenzie Method is just ONE way to treating back pain.
+The McKenzie Method is just ONE way of treating back pain.
 Evidence tells us that low back pain is multimodal, and there are other components that need to be considered when treating low back pain, including progressive core stability exercises, manual therapy, education, and activity modification

 Sherif graduated from Temple University with a Bachelor’s of Science Degree and a concentration in Kinesiology.
 He then received his Doctorate of Physical Therapy Degree from DeSales University, graduating with honors of the professional excellence award and research excellence award.
 After his graduate studies, he served as Chief Resident of the St. Luke’s Orthopedic Physical Therapy Residency Program.
 Sherif is a Board Certified Orthopedic Clinical Specialist.
 Sherif focuses on understanding how movement impairments are affecting function while also promoting lifestyle changes in order to prevent recurrences of injury.
 His early treatment interests include running related injuries, adolescent sports rehab, and ACL rehab in lower extremity athletes.
 He also has been involved in performance training for youth soccer players.
 Outside of working as a physical therapist, he enjoys traveling, running and cycling, following Philadelphia sports teams, and spending time with his family.

 Disclaimer – The content here is designed for information & education purposes only and is not intended for medical advice.